kidzik/event-detector/README.md

 ## Requirements

-You only need `python`, all the dependencies will be installed automatically.
+You only need `python` and `btk` (https://pypi.python.org/pypi/btk), all other dependencies will be installed automatically.

 ### Linux, Mac OS